 To address the risk of oil spillages from forest machinery, a pollution control plan is included in the Site Activity Pack and a pollution control kit is on site for all high impact operations.
 Forest operations are actively managed and monitored.
-On the most sensitive of sites, daily visual monitoring is conducted of all watercourse exiting the operation's site and records kept.
+On the most sensitive of sites, daily visual monitoring is conducted of all watercourses exiting the operation's site and records kept.
 On a selection of these sites, short-term water sampling of 'high impact' forest operations described in Section 2.8 is carried out.
-In addition, a network of long term fixed sampling sites on selected rivers has been established in each BAU.
+In addition, long term fixed sampling sites on selected river(s) has been established in the BAU.
 The purpose of this sampling is to determine the cumulative impact of forests and associated forest practices have on water quality.
-Sampling is conducted at least three to four times a year, increasing to at least six times in areas where intense forest activity is taking place.